RANDCorporation/COVID-19-Parenting-Through-the-Pandemic/README.md

 Daniel Schwam (dschwam@rand.org)

 * Feel free to contact team leads with any questions or if you are interested in contributing!

+## Suggested citation for this repository:

+Edwards, Kathryn, Evans, Grace, and Schwam, Daniel, “Parenting Through the Pandemic: Who's Working, Who's Caring for the Kids, and What Policies Might Help,” GitHub, RAND Corporation Repository, last updated 9 April 2020.
+As of August 27, 2020: https://github.com/RANDCorporation/COVID-19-Parenting-Through-the-Pandemic